Supporting The Next Generation To Succeed In Agriculture And Horticulture

 We have half a dozen in development that we hope to introduce and release shortly, and in May we will workshop another ten modules to develop later this year.

-The Secondary School Teachers Advisory Board comprises our chair, Kain Nixon of Feilding High School, AgriBusiness Advisor Mel Simonds from St Paul's College, Liam Smith from St Andrew's College, and Dallas Pahiri from Trinty Schools.
+The Secondary School Teachers Advisory Board comprises our chair, Kain Nixon of Feilding High School, National Agribusiness Advisor Melanie Simmons from St Paul's Collegiate School, Liam Smith from St Andrew's College, and Dallas Pahiri from Rathkeale College.

 "The modules will aid and support youth, helping them to achieve Ag and Hort NCEA levels, as well as support teachers in delivering the curriculum," said Kain.
 “We aim to create a library of modules and, eventually, source tools to support the delivery of the curriculum for schools across the country to access."